About the 2021 Program

 - Learning basic bike maintenance.

-Read about our 2016 City Explorer’s Camp to get an idea of the fun in store for 2017!
+Read about our 2016 City Explorer’s Camp to get an idea of the fun in store this summer!

 All sessions will include these fun things:

 - Learning how to take care of their bike and make basic repairs

 - Helping local organizations around the city and giving back to the community

 - Exploring the neighborhood on their own two wheels

 - Visiting local sites and go on field trips by bike

 - Playing games, learning about DC, and having fun outside

 WABA will offer a limited number of partial and full scholarships each session based on financial need.
 To request a scholarship, send an email to email@example.com with the following details